-Many foundations spoke of the need for stringent monitoring and a high degree of transparency when it comes to where not up to scratch, they are not awarded further funds in the next year's round of grants.
+Many foundations spoke of the need for stringent monitoring and a high degree of transparency when it comes to where their funds are going.

 Other charity funders from the industry also spoke about the importance of monitoring the impact of donations.
 "These are large amounts of money that we raise, so deciding which charity to donate to is a big responsibility," says Mimi Drake, 100 Women in Hedge Funds' Global Chair.
 "We have our own due diligence procedure that the charities must conform to - they must be locally based, have sound financials and a concrete plan for what they are going to do with the money."